cezarywojcik/CWStatusBarNotification/README.md

 let notification = CWStatusBarNotification()
 ```

-After you have a `CWStatusBarNotification` object, you can simply call the `displayNotificationMessage(message: String, duration: Double)` method:
+After you have a `CWStatusBarNotification` object, you can simply call the `displayNotificationMessage(message: String, duration: NSTimeInterval)` method:

 ```
 self.notification.displayNotificationWithMessage("Hello, World!", duration: 1.0)